vincetallica/vincetallica.github.io/_posts/2017-03-28-Financial-Optimization.markdown

 date:   2017-03-27 12:00:00 -0800
 categories: Personal
 ---
 There's a few non-MLM, ethically and moral ways to optimize your finances.
-A few things I'm cosidering is:
+A few things I've done are:
 1. Learn to save and reduce your expenses
   - eat in, cook at home, save lunch for work
   - reduce dinners out to at most 1-2 times a week